Official IOCCC rules

 while the contest is open.

-the IOCCC judges may (but are not required to) modify the slot comment of your submission to indicate
+MAY (but are not required to) modify the slot comment of your submission to

-that they have received it.
-If uploaded submission is malformed, the IOCCC judges
+indicate that they have received it.
+If uploaded submission is malformed, the

-may (but are not required to) modify the slot comment accordingly.
+IOCCC judges MAY (but are not required to) modify the slot

 See the “Important IOCCC dates” section above for when these contest states are scheduled.